 A vehicular accident report will contain a large amount of information necessary to pursue your personal injury claim, such as information about the other driver, the road conditions, and any violations the officer believes occurred.
 Law enforcement will usually talk to all involved parties and write a statement at the end of the report.

 The crash report filed by the responding officer or officers is often a crucial piece of evidence in a car accident claim or lawsuit.
 It may take several days for the officers to finalize and submit it.
 Once they do, you can obtain a copy through the agency in most cases.
 Alternatively, your attorney will handle this for you.

 RESOURCE: What if the police don’t show up?

-In addition to photographs and identifying information, you may need to collect other evidence to prove damages.
+In addition to photographs and identifying information, you may need to collect other evidence to prove fault, liability, and damages.

 If you have to miss work, be sure to document this fact.
 Especially if you are self-employed, it is important to document lost opportunities to work.
-Finally if you have to hire someone to help with household services like lawn mowing, save this evidence as it may be recoverable as part of your car accident injury claim.
+If you have to hire someone to help with household services like lawn mowing, record this evidence as it may be recoverable as part of your car accident injury claim.

 Lost income and loss of services expenses may not seem as pressing as the expenses you might have to pay out of your own pocket, such as medical bills or car repairs.
 However, these losses can add up quickly and will increase your financial stress.
 Recovering compensation for them ensures you are not losing money because of a crash you had no hand in causing.